sakbarpu/Clustering_DimReduction/README.txt

 It is important to note that I have used libraries like sklearn and scipy just for the utility functions like finding pairwise distances.
 No where in the code I am using sklearn or scipy to find the WC SSD, SC or NMI score directly from the library using a single call.
 Also, I am not using these libraries for finding k means.

 As mentioned in the homework handout, I use scipy for doing hierarchical clustering and for making the dendrogram.

+The book to follow when implementing these algorithms is "Principles of Data Mining" by David Hand et al.